ChiCubed/InformaticsNotes/InformaticsNotes.md

 # Data Structures
 ## Range Tree
 ### Summary
-A range tree allows querying the minimum / sum / product / other operations (see Requirements) of the range $[L,R]$ in an array in $O(log N)$ time.
+A range tree allows querying the minimum / sum / product / other operations (see Requirements) of the range $$[L,R]$$ in an array in $$O(log N)$$ time.
 It is typically the best option for range queries, and its fast updates normally make it the best option for querying a range.
 There are a few exceptions; for example, when there are no updates and the operation you are using has a unique inverse, prefix tables are a better (and much faster) option; sparse tables can also be used in some cases.

 A range tree essentially allows reduction of a query to a lowest common ancestor problem.